-Eating establishments and bars can be found everywhere in Japan, and with a wide range of options to cater to everyone’s needs.
-In Tokyo there is a wide range of trendy, unique, weird and crazy themed cafe’s and restaurants.
-You have probably heard of the animal cafe’s, the maid cafe’s and many others.
-When you are a bit tired of the “normal” restaurants/bars and are looking for a different experience, consider one of the most unique restaurants in Tokyo from our list below!
+Restaurants and bars can be found everywhere in Japan, and with an inexhaustibly wide range of options to cater to everyone’s interests and preferences.
+In Tokyo, there is a selection of trendy, unique, weird and crazy themed cafe’s and restaurants that you’d probably never imagine.
+You have probably heard of animal cafes, maid cafes, and many others.
+If you’re a bit bored of the “normal” restaurants/bars and are looking for different experiences, consider one of these unique restaurants in Tokyo from our list below!

 1. Vowz Bar